mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

 Improved
 ########

-- :ref:`MatrixWorkspace` : When masking bins or detectors with non-zero weights, undefined and infinite values and errors will be zeroed.
+- ``MatrixWorkspace`` : When masking bins or detectors with non-zero weights, undefined and infinite values and errors will be zeroed.